 EXPECTED WEATHER AND CLOTHING

 Occasional short and strong rains can be expected that usually come together south wind and a fast descent in the temperature.
-Considering that you will be wet wading 99% of the time, anglers should carry a drybag with a insulation underwear, an extra shirt, a polar-tech fleece and light gore-tex rain jackets and pants.
+Considering that you will be wet wading 99% of the time, anglers should carry a dry bag with insulation underwear, an extra shirt, a polar-tech fleece, and light gore-tex rain jackets and pants.
 Always.
 For team fly fishing, members may want to get custom rain jackets from companies like Imprint, so everyone is easily identifiable.